 |

-| 2006 Mac Pro Clovertown (Quad core) CPU Swaps Revisited |
+2006 Mac Pro Clovertown (Quad core) CPU Swaps Revisited |

 "Gen1 Mac Pro with 2 x Xeon 5355s (8-cores)

-I purchased 2 Xeon 5355s (2.66Ghz/8MB/1333/Quad-core) off of eBay for $300 each (bought used he later said), and installed them in my Gen1 Mac Pro.
-(And he late wrote he sold his used 5150's for $212 for the pair to offset the cost of the 5355s.)
+I purchased 2 Xeon 5355s (2.66Ghz/8MB/1333/Quad-core) off of eBay for $300 each (cost used from summer 2009) and installed them in my Gen1 Mac Pro.
+(Ref: Intel X5355 CPU info.)

 Speed increase is just about linear with Handbrake versus the 2.66Ghz dual-core 5150s they replaced.
 Sunspider benchmark on Safari 4 / 10.6 beta with 8 cores is 400 ms (557 on Leopard)!
 Skype 640x480 video is 5-6% CPU utilization under 10.6.
 HandBrake h.264 conversions are smokin at 175 fps.